Aaron's Company, Inc. (AAN) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the specialty retail had gained 0.42% in the past month.
-In that same time, the Consumer Discretionary sector gained 1.26%, while the S&P 500 gained 3.34%.
+Coming into today, shares of the specialty retail had gained 13.29% in the past month.
+In that same time, the Consumer Discretionary sector lost 0.24%, while the S&P 500 gained 2.65%.

-Wall Street will be looking for positivity from Aaron's Company, Inc. as it approaches its next earnings report date.
-This is expected to be July 31, 2023.
-On that day, Aaron's Company, Inc. is projected to report earnings of $0.17 per share, which would represent a year-over-year decline of 78.48%.
+Aaron's Company, Inc. will be looking to display strength as it nears its next earnings release, which is expected to be July 31, 2023.
+The company is expected to report EPS of $0.18, down 77.22% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $540.91 million, down 11.38% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Aaron's Company, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Aaron's Company, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Aaron's Company, Inc. is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.87% higher.
+Aaron's Company, Inc. is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Aaron's Company, Inc.'s current valuation metrics, including its Forward P/E ratio of 11.9.
-This represents a discount compared to its industry's average Forward P/E of 13.38.
+In terms of valuation, Aaron's Company, Inc. is currently trading at a Forward P/E ratio of 12.44.
+This represents a discount compared to its industry's average Forward P/E of 14.27.

 The Consumer Services - Miscellaneous industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 113, putting it in the top 45% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 121, which puts it in the top 49% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.